 The payment standard amount is not a rent amount that every unit or resident will qualify for.
 It is used as part of the calculation.
 If the rent amount for the unit is reasonable, the payment standard amount is the maximum that FH can pay on behalf of the resident minus the TTP.
+The payment standard is used to calculate the monthly housing assistance payment

 (HAP) for a family under the Housing Choice Voucher program.
 The HAP, or subsidy, is arrived at by taking the lower of: